-The construction managers are in charge of establishing and maintaining schedules, monitoring funds, as well as ensuring that everyone is performing their tasks on a daily basis.
+The construction managers are in charge of establishing and maintaining schedules, monitoring funds, as well as ensuring that everyone is performing their tasks daily.

-The construction managers generally engage with so many working relationships which exist on a construction site as well as help ensure that the workplace is free of safety concerns.
+The construction managers generally engage with so many working relationships that exist on a construction site as well as help ensure that the workplace is free of safety concerns.

 12. Nominated Subcontractor

-The nominated subcontract is one which is chosen by the consumer to complete specified sections of the project, which is forced on the main contractor, as well as the main contractor having no control over who the selected subcontractor can be.
+The nominated subcontract is one that is chosen by the consumer to complete specified sections of the project, which is forced on the main contractor, as well as the main contractor having no control over who the selected subcontractor can be.

 Thus, the employment of nominated subcontractors creates a direct contractual connection between the consumer as well as the subcontractor.